Skip to main content

 Children grieve in their own way after a death or loss.
 Their reactions will depend on the nature of their loss.
 There is no right or wrong way to grieve.

-As they get older, they understand death better and they may need to talk about their grief again.
+As they get older, children understand death better and they may need to talk about their grief again.

 Talking about death and loss